rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs/README.md

 cd /etc/openvpn
 ```

-## Server Configuration for Split Tunnel VPN over UDP on Port 1194
+## Server Configuration for VPN over UDP on Port 1194

 Edit **server.conf**.
 I use **nano** to edit by running this command in the bash shell: